Kuyavian–Pomeranian Voivodeship Sejmik

 The Kuyavian-Pomeranian Voivodeship Sejmik (Sejmik Województwa Kujawsko-Pomorskiego) is the regional legislature of the Voivodeship of Kuyavia-Pomerania in Poland.
 It is a unicameral parliamentary body consisting of thirty councillors chosen during regional elections for a five-year term.
-The current chairperson of the assembly is Ryszard Bober.
+The current chairperson of the assembly is Elżbieta Piniewska.

 The assembly elects the executive board that acts as the collective executive for the regional government, headed by the voivodeship marshal.
-The current Executive Board of Silesia is a coalition government between the Civic Coalition, Polish People's Party and Democratic Left Alliance.
+The current Executive Board of Kuyavia-Pomerania is a coalition government between the Civic Coalition and the Third Way.
 The board's current chief executive is Marshal Piotr Całbecki of Civic Coalition.

 The assembly convenes within the Marshal's Office in Toruń.

 Leadership of the Assembly

 The Chairperson of the Assembly (Przewodniczący Sejmiku, speaker or president) presides over the Assembly in the chief leadership position, controlling the flow of legislation.
 The Chairperson and two Vice-Chairpersons are elected by the coalition parties, followed by confirmation of the full Assembly on passage of a floor vote.
 Other Assembly leaders, such as the Group Chairperson (Przewodniczący Koła Radnych, Chairperson of Councillors' Club) are elected by internal rules.